vids18/IP-Geo-Location-Tracker/README.md

 The python files(.py) are stored inside the path: C:/users/vidhi/Python.
 The static images(.jpg/.png) are stored inside the path: C:/users/vidhi/Python/Static.
 The HTML files(.html) are stored inside the path: C:/users/vidhi/Python/Templates

+# Initial File
+The first file for execution is the index.py file.
+The HTML files follows the flow according to the code.